VoIP vs Traditional Phone for Australian Business

 During an internet outage, calls to your VoIP numbers will not reach your desk phones or softphones.
 Most hosted PBX providers offer automatic failover: if the system cannot reach your phones, calls are diverted to a nominated mobile number or voicemail.
 This means your callers can still reach you, but you will need a mobile connection to answer.
 Some providers offer a SIM-based failover device for critical lines.

-Can I keep my existing business phone number when switching to VoIP?
+Can I keep my existing phone number when switching to VoIP?

 Ready to Move to VoIP?